bhongy/my-webpack-knowledge-base/ToResearch.md

   - client & server share webpack cache
 - [X] The distinction/boundary between server (render) bundle and dev server ("import" server bundle)
 - [ ] Hooking up webpack (watch) to a running dev server
+  - how webpackDevMiddleware does it
+  - pass compiler instance to create middleware and just listen to the compiler hooks
 - [ ] Dev Server respond only after the first compilation finishes
   - must finish both client & server
 - [ ] Dev Server holds the response if there's running recompilation